Desbeers/Chord-Provider/README.md

 A **Telecaster** shape, of course!
 In mid 2016, I felt in love with a guitar.
 An *Olympic White*.
 That is the color of the shape.
 The background is a suitable modification of her 'plate'.

-On macOS *Tahoe*, the application icon is not allowed to go out of its squarish boundary anymore; another lost of macOS identity...
-Now it has its own ugly *glass* icon, sorry for that...

 ## macOS

 **I lost my interest in `macOS`.**